edemocracy/ekklesia/docs/development/templates.rst

 Conditionals
 ============

-Conditionals can check values for "truthyness" like in Jinja/Python:
+Conditionals can check values for "truthiness" like in Jinja/Python:

 .. code-block:: pug